dev-xo/remix-saas/docs/README.md

 Before starting our development or even deploying our template, we'll require to setup a few things _(not many, I promise!)_ in order to have a smooth experience.

-> [!IMPORTANT]
-> Remix SaaS is a Starter Kit that will help you to kickstart your next SaaS project.
-It's not a full-fledged SaaS application, but a foundation that you can build upon.

 # Initialization

 To get started, you can initialize the template into your workspace by running the following command: